baden-dev/Purple-Packet-Security_Practical-Assessment/README.md

 Once the deployment is complete, you can access the application by opening your web browser and navigating to `http://localhost:8000`.
 The application should be up and running.

 6. Clean up:
 To stop and remove the Docker containers created by the deployment, press `Ctrl + C` in the terminal running Docker Compose.
-Then, run the following command: "docker-compose down"
+Then, run the following command: "docker compose down"